-From the Gilded Age perspective (19th century rich and gaudy, that is), the true glory years along the Monmouth Beach seashore were from approximately 1870 to 1920.
-For some 50 years the very rich and powerful back thought our coastal community the prestige equivalent of the Rivera, the Hamptons, and Palm Springs.
+From the Gilded Age perspective (19th century rich and gaudy, that is), the real glory years along the Monmouth Beach seashore section ran from approximately 1870 to 1920.
+For some 50 years, the very rich and powerful considered the small coastal community to be the prestige equivalent of the Rivera, the Hamptons, and Palm Springs.

-To escape the clamor of Long Branch then, many of the nation’s elite families made their homes just over the border in Monmouth Beach — they stayed usually during the summer.
+To escape the clamor of Long Branch and its busy hotel crowds, many of the nation’s elite families made their homes just over the border in Monmouth Beach — they stayed usually during the summer.
 Time, tide, and trends ended those days, but many people remained to make the community the great place it is today.

 According to a June 23, 1924 article in the Long Branch Daily Record, Benjamin Harrison, America’s 23rd President, was a regular visitor to Monmouth Beach in the late 1880s when our borough was an exclusive coastal resort.
 Also, a July 1897 New York Times report had President William McKinley scheduled to visit Monmouth Beach that summer as a guest of the Houghtons at the MB Clubhouse Hotel.

 The list of families is by no means complete.
-Currently, the only official documentation of residents comes from a July 1915 New Jersey State Census report found at the Monmouth County Archives.
+Currently, the only official documentation of residents comes from a July 1915 NJ State Census report found at the Monmouth County Archives.
 According to that record, the borough had 652 residents.
 Fewer than half (320 men) could vote.
-Women didn’t go to the polls until the 19th Amendment to the U.S. Constitution was ratified in August 1920.
+Women didn’t go to the polls until the 19th Amendment to the US Constitution was ratified in August 1920.